Scary Stories to Tell in the Dark (film): Sequel

-On April 23, 2020, it was announced that a sequel to the film is officially in development, with Øvredal returning to direct and Paramount Pictures (who absorbed CBS Films as part of the Viacom/CBS re-merger) distributing.
-Zoe Colletti, Michael Garza, Natalie Ganzhorn, and Dean Norris are set to reprise their roles with Dan and Kevin Hageman returning as writers and Guillermo del Toro returning as producer.
+In April 2020, it was officially announced that a sequel to the film was in development, with Øvredal returning to direct and Paramount Pictures (which had absorbed CBS Films as part of the reintegration of CBS and Viacom) distributing.
+Colletti, Garza, Ganzhorn, and Norris were set to reprise their roles, with the Hagemans returning as writers, and del Toro returning as producer.

+As of August 2023, according to Øvredal, work continued on the project; the story had been completed, and the script was being revised.